penstyle turnpike house

 now called Newton Lodge

-In 1753 Turnpike Commissioners were appointed for "repairing and widening the roads" of Yeovil.
-They ordered that "three capital gates be erected" at Hendford Bridge (by today's Railway Tavern), Goar Knap (roughly near the junction of St Michael's Avenue and Sherborne Road) and "the Head of Kingston."
 Collectors at each of these gates received a salary of six shillings per week or "eight shillings until the toll houses are completed".
-There was also a "stop gate near the entrance leading from Pen Style to Newton" with others at Watercombe Lane, Combe Street Lane, Goldcroft and Dorchester Road.
+There was also a "stop gate near the entrance leading from Pen Style to Newton with others at Watercombe Lane, Combe Street Lane, Goldcroft and Dorchester Road.
 The Turnpike Commissioners ordered that a stop gate be erected "on or near the entrance of the road leading from Pen Stile to Newton."

 John Gregory was the first collector of tolls, appointed in 1753 at a salary of 2s 6d a week.
-The job of collecting tolls must have been lucrative since in 1773 the Pen Style Gate was let for £9 a year.
-In 1785 Pen Style Gate was let to Mary Toogood for £11 but by 1808 the Goar Knap, Pen Style and Stoford Stop Gates were let to George Coaker for £183 (about £15,000 at today's value).
+The job of collecting tolls must have been lucrative since in 1773 the Pen Style Gate was let for £9 a year (around £1,450 at today's value).
+In 1785, Pen Style Gate was let to Mary Toogood for £11 but by 1808 the Goar Knap, Pen Style and Stoford Stop Gates were let to George Coaker for £183 (about £18,000 at today's value).

 The Pen Style Gate, literally a gate across the road and shown on E Watt's map of 1806 below, appeared in the 1841 census as being controlled by George London, a wagoner, who lived in a cottage there with his wife and four children.
-Later, a toll house known as the Penstile Turnpike House, or Pen Stile Toll House, was constructed for the gate keeper in the late 1840s.
+Later, a toll house known as the Penstile Turnpike House, or Pen Stile Toll House, was constructed for the gate keeper in the late 1840s or early 1950s.

 The Penstile